 Crescent Bend is blessed with multiple habitats which supports the diversity of wildlife seen within the park.
 Cibolo Creek follows along the east and north boundaries providing an aquatic habitat and a riparian zone along the banks.
 The woodlands habitat began at the entrance of the park and covers more than half of the 170 acres, consisting mostly of pecan and hackberry trees.
 The woodlands slowly transitions into open savannas to the north and west ends of the park.

 Since the park's opening, over 250 species of birds have been reported by Audubon groups and individuals.
 Eighteen of these species are considered rare sightings for Bexar County.
 The rarest species was the Ruddy Ground-Dove found in October 2012, which brought in hundreds of birders from across the southern US.
 With these rare sightings, Crescent Bend has become a birding hotspot in Texas.

-Other wildlife found in the park includes over ten species of mammals, over thirty species of trees, over thirty-five species of wildflowers, over thirty species of butterflies, and seven snake species.
-The Cottonmouth, Diamondback Rattlesnake, and Coral Snakes are the three venomous snakes found in the park.
-In recent months, a Bobcat has been seen and photographed along Cibolo Creek.
+Other wildlife found in the park includes over ten species of mammals, over thirty species of trees, over thirty-five species of wildflowers, over forty species of butterflies, and seven snake species.
+The Diamondback Rattlesnake and Coral Snakes are the most common venomous snakes found in the park.